stereolabs/zed-hub-examples/tutorials/tutorial_04_application_parameters/README.md

 Here are the elements you have to add to your code when you want to define a new app parameter:

 - Add the parameter to the app.json file.
-If not done, the parameter won't be available in the CMP interface
+If not done, the parameter won't be available in the ZEDHub interface

 - Associate a callback function to the parameter.
 Thanks to that the callback is triggered when the parameter value is modified in the interface.
 It is a way to notifier a parameter's value modification.